-What We Need Before Sampling
+What We Need to Start Sampling

 Quick Summary